 Figure 6-37 "Location Array" information interface

-Step 5 New Location J Array; Click "New Array" in "Location J Array", and the length, and click "OK", as shown in Figure 6-38.
+Step 5 New Location J Array; Click "New Array" in "Location J Array", and the "New Array" interface will pop up.
+Enter the array name and array length, and click "OK", as shown in Figure 6-38.